Dive profile: Multi-level diving

 Multi-level diving, in the broader sense, is diving where the activity other than descent, direct ascent, and decompression, takes place in more than one depth range, where a depth range can be arbitrarily defined for convenience, and usually follows the depth graduations of the decompression tables in use.
 Most recreational diving is multi-level by this description.
 In the narrower sense, it implies that decompression is calculated based on the time spent in each of more than one depth range.
 Decompression calculations using dive tables for multi-level dives were moderately common practice for advanced recreational diving before dive computers were widely used.

 Where the dive site and underwater topography permit, divers often prefer to descend initially to maximum depth and slowly ascend throughout the dive.
 A slow ascent, and therefore slow pressure reduction, is a good decompression practice.
 Multi-level decompression calculation takes this into account and does not burden the diver with decompression obligation for all the time not spent at maximum depth, so the decompression schedule will be less conservative than for a square profile for the same maximum depth.
-Stepped multi-level decompression calculation uses local maximum depth for each sector of the dive, which is more conservative than real time calculations following instantaneous depth profile, but more conservative than for square profiles.
+Stepped multi-level decompression calculation uses local maximum depth for each sector of the dive, which is more conservative than real time calculations following instantaneous depth profile, but less conservative than for square profiles.

 A practice developed of calculating decompression during the dive, using tables printed on a plastic card, to remain within no-decompression limits for multi-level dives.
 Although this procedure had very little controlled experimental verification, it did appear to be reasonably safe in the field.
 This may be attributable to the relative conservatism of the tables used.

 Dive computers, unlike decompression tables, measure actual depth and time at short intervals during the dive and calculate the exact gas loading and decompression indicated by the decompression model, so their decompression calculations are inherently multi-level at a fine resolution.